Photos from the event

 Jon Butterworth, Physicist, University College London, ATLAS Experiment

 Jon Butterworth is a physics professor at University College London and works on the ATLAS experiment at the Large Hadron Collider.
 Previously he obtained his doctorate from Oxford on the ZEUS experiment at DESY, Hamburg, where he was later Physics Coordinator of the experiment and held an Alexander von Humboldt Fellowship.
 He won the Chadwick medal and prize of the Institute of Physics in 2013 for his pioneering experimental and phenomenological work in high-energy particle physics, especially in the understanding of hadronic jets.
 He was the UK delegate to the European Strategy for Particle Physics updates in 2013 and 2020.
 He writes regularly for the general public and his most recent book "A Map of the Invisible", was published by Penguin in 2017.

-Suchita Kulkarni, Physicist, Austrian Academy of Sciences in Vienna, CMS Experiment
+Suchita Kulkarni, Theoretical Physicist, Austrian Academy of Sciences in Vienna, CMS Experiment

 Patricia Rebello Teles, Physicist, University of the State of Rio de Janeiro, CMS Experiment